-Initialize the queue with F. While there are subproblems in the queue, do
+Initialize the queue with the root subproblem.
+While there are subproblems in the queue, do

-- Remove a subproblem and solve its relaxation. - \bigcirc The relaxation is infeasible \Rightarrow subproblem is infeasible and can be pruned. - Solution is feasible for the MILP ⇒ subproblem solved (update upper bound). - Solution is not feasible for the MILP ⇒ lower bound. - If the lower bound exceeds the global upper bound, we can prune the node. - Otherwise, we branch and add the resulting subproblems to the queue.
+- Remove a subproblem and solve its relaxation. - 2 The relaxation is infeasible ⇒ subproblem is infeasible and can be pruned. - \odot Solution is feasible for the MILP \Rightarrow subproblem solved (update upper bound). - Solution is not feasible for the MILP ⇒ lower bound. - If the lower bound exceeds the global upper bound, we can prune the node. - Otherwise, we branch and add the resulting subproblems to the queue.